 Courtesy Dan Searle/Creative Commons/Flickr

-7. Shwe Inn Tha Floating Hotel: Inle Lake, Myanmar
+7. Shwe Inn Tha Floating Resort: Inle Lake, Myanmar

 8. Golden Island Cottages: Inle Lake, Myanmar